 Traditionally we know Lent is linked to the idea of sacrifice and fasting etc. to improve our focus on God.
 To remove barriers and obstacles in that relationship.
 Over the last year we have all given up a lot, but what can we direct to God and use as a way to improve our way of life and living?

 Emma Waters help us consider the notion of giving out - what does that mean?

 Focusing on others can help us deal with our own problems.
 It can distract us, helpfully and unhelpfully from things we should be dealing with.
 Is there such a thing as selfless giving?
 We also benefit by helping others...

 Marianne Clough helps us see what child-like generosity might look like and why it's a good attitude. - click above to see the talk.

 It doesn't have to be negative to give in, rather it can be liberating to stop fighting and resisting something.
 Especially if it involves handing over control to God.
 We put money in and invest in things that matter to us.
 We show what we value in this way.
 The more we put in the more we get out.
 What do we put into our Church??
 Is it representative of what we value?

-Grace is unconstrained goodwill towards another, expecting nothing back How do we express our thankfulness for grace - and blessing we have received?
+Paula Barber helps us think about how unconstrained goodwill towards another, expecting nothing back is a way to give back to God.
+How do we express our thankfulness forthe grace and blessing we have received?
 Giving back might not be back to where it came from ...... is there something in the concept of paying it forward?
-Customers have questions, you have answers.

-We struggle letting ourselves forgive and be forgiven.
+Bishop Paul Butler, Bishop of Durham considers how we struggle with letting ourselves forgive and be forgiven.
 Both are needed and necessary.
 Instead we're often more comfortable with shame, guilt and grudges.
 The cross is the ultimate Giving of God, forgiveness the ultimate gift.
 But one we often think we need to keep paying for.
 But it is done.
-So how we respond to the forgiving?
-Is it given for us to own, decide and develop…..?
+Some wisdom from St. Cuthbert helps us respond.